Modern Culture and Media, Brown University (2012), Ph.D.

 Oberlin College (2006), B.A.

 My research begins with documentary, but opens onto larger questions regarding power, difference, and the human.

-I am the author of Immediations: The Humanitarian Impulse in Documentary (Duke University Press, 2017).
+I am the author of Immediations: The Humanitarian Impulse in Documentary (Duke University Press, 2017), which won the 2019 Harry Levin Prize for Best First Book from the American Comparative Literature Association.
 This book uses participatory documentary to tease out the implications of documentary’s founding humanitarian ethic: giving a voice to the voiceless.
 I focus on contemporary instances in which documentary serves as a humanizing prosthesis for marginalized subjects, from children of sex workers in India to Katrina survivors, autistic individuals, and endangered animals.
 The book asks how fantasies of humanity and alterity fuel the humanitarian impulse in documentary, and particularly its investments in the rhetoric of immediacy.

 I have also written about topics such as racism and postcoloniality, immaterial child labor, animal art, seriousness in documentary, and Indian cinema in a number of journals, books, and anthologies such as Camera Obscura, differences, World Picture, and Film Quarterly.
 A selected list of my publications appears below, and a full list can be seen on my website.

 My teaching spans the areas of media studies and critical theory, with a special focus on documentary and discourses of otherness, such as childhood, ethnicity, animality, and disability.
 My classes are often organized around a central question or contradiction, such as: “Why does documentary take itself so seriously?” or “Do children need our protection, or do we need protection from children?”
 I often find that provocations such as these open up revealing insights regarding contemporary media forms and the flows of power in our postmodern climate.